bokner/solverl/README.md

      ```

 - or a (mixed) list of the above.
 The code will build a data file by mapping elements of the list
-    to bodies of data files and/or data maps, serialized as described in [Support for Minizinc data types](#support-for-minizinc-data-types),
+    to bodies of data files and/or data maps, serialized as described in [Support for MiniZinc data types](#support-for-minizinc-data-types),
      then concatenating the elements of the list, each with a trailing line break.

     **Example:**
     ```elixir
     ["mzn/test_data1.dzn", "mzn/test_data2.dzn", %{x: 2, y: -3, z: true}]
     ```
-### Support for Minizinc data types
+### Support for MiniZinc data types

 - #### Arrays